Skip to content

 The name and description keyword arguments are required for internal registrations.
 They provide capability-level metadata used by the Super Admin API to auto-fill fields when activating capabilities for a group.

-Option 2: @capability Decorator
+Option 2: @capability decorator

 from src.virtual_assistant_lc.tool_registry import capability